+(1) Required; voice and data only

+(2) Voice, data, and limited video depending on range and link availability

-3.2.2 Lunar Communications Terminals on Stationary Platforms - Operational and technical capabilities for communications between space stations on the Lunar Surface
+3.2.2 Lunar Communications Terminals on Stationary Platforms - Operational and technical capabilities of communications stations on the Lunar Surface

 The habitation module and lunar lander are examples of stationary platforms on the lunar surface that may host a lunar communications terminal.
-The lunar lander is considered a stationary platform because it does not move after landing on the lunar surface, even though it moves during the ascent and descent phases.
+The lunar lander is included as a stationary platform because it does not move after landing on the lunar surface, even though it moves during the ascent and descent phases.
 Under the envisioned con-ops, the lander will provide EVA communications to the crew members after landing including voice, data, and video.
 The lander may also transmit to a lunar terrain vehicle, primary for commanding.
 The LCT on the lander may also be used to command pressurized rovers used for remote surface exploration.
+Antennas for lunar surface communications on the stationary platforms such as landers or habitation modules will typically be pointed between 10 degrees from the horizontal direction.

-Table 3.2-2 shows some typical characteristics for LCTs on a stationary platform, using the lander as an example.
+Table 3.2-4 shows some typical characteristics for LCTs on a stationary platform, using the lander as an example.